4 Tips to Deal With Frustrating People

 - When I'm disappointed, do I often feel unworthy or like giving up?

-Answering "yes" to 5-7 questions indicates an extremely high level of frustration.
-3-5 "yeses" indicates a high level.
-2 "yeses" indicates a moderate level.
-1 "yes" indicates a low level.
+Answering "yes" to five to seven questions indicates an extremely high level of frustration.
+Three to five "yes" responses indicate a high level.
+Two "yes" responses indicate a moderate level, and one "yes" indicates a low level.
 Zero "yeses" suggests you're dealing successfully with this emotion.

 Even if your frustrations are off the charts, patience is the cure.
 You'll have plenty of opportunities to cultivate this invaluable skill.
 Life teaches patience if you let it.

 When someone frustrates you, always take a breath first before you react.
 Decide if you want to talk now or wait to calm down.
 If you're highly reactive and upset, have the discussion later when you're calmer.
 Then you'll be more persuasive and less threatening.
-At that time use this approach:
+At that time use this approach, which is from Emotional Freedom:

 For instance, "I feel frustrated when you promise to do something but there is no follow-through."
 No resorting to threats or insults.
 In an even, non-blaming tone, lead with how the behavior makes you feel rather than how you think the other person is wrong.